-Please take a look at Transport section for more details on travel.
+Please take a look at Transport and Travel assistance section for more details on travel.
 This includes information on travel training that may be able to help you use public transport safely on your own, or with friends.

 You might want to use your personal budget or direct payment to help you get out and about.
 This could be having a PA to help you use public transport or to drive you.
 See Personal budgets.

 Very many young people now make friends and join groups over the internet.
 This gives you a chance to connect with others, both in your local area as well across the world!

 You can use the internet at home if you have a computer.
 You can access time online at school or at college.
 You can also get online at youth groups, through Connexions or at your local library.

 If you need special equipment to use the internet, ask your school or college if they can help you.
 You can also look at other funds to pay for this equipment, or you can use your personal budget, direct payment or other benefits if you get them.

 If you use the internet you can explore a vast world of information and opportunity from the comfort of your living room or bedroom.